apache/cordova-docs/docs/en/edge/cordova/media/capture/captureAudioOptions.md

 Android Quirks
 --------------

-- The __duration__ parameter is not supported.
+- The `duration` parameter is not supported.
 Recording lengths cannot be limited programmatically.

 BlackBerry WebWorks Quirks
 --------------------------

-- The __duration__ parameter is not supported.
+- The `duration` parameter is not supported.
 Recording lengths cannot be limited programmatically.

 iOS Quirks
 ----------

-- The __limit__ parameter is not supported.
-One recording can be created for each invocation.
+- The `limit` parameter is not supported, so only one recording can be created for each invocation.